The following guide contains examples and field descriptions for the Order Fulfillment Logic (OFL) user interface.

 Fulfillment Rule Set Name (Required)The name of the rule set.
 This name is displayed in the table on the Fulfillment Rules page.String

 Description (optional)A description of the rule set.
-It is best practice to include a detailed description describing the purpose of the rule set for anyone viewing the rule set.
+It’s best practice to include a detailed description describing the purpose of the rule set for anyone viewing the rule set.
 If this is a cloned rule set with minor differences, describe the differences between each rule set.String

 Order Level Rule Groups are run in order from the top down.
-If one of the rule conditions are met, this rule is executed and subsequent rules are not run.
+If one of the rule conditions are met, this rule is executed and subsequent rules aren’t run.
 If you wanted to move a rule up, you can drag and drop rules to change their order.

 Item level rules runs in parallel and execute all rules even if a previous rule condition is met (including order level rules).
 This means item level rules override order level rules for the specified item.